-Q. How should CCG income be pensioned, and (HMRC) 'office holder' posts?
+The way CCG income should be pensioned, and (HMRC) 'office holder' posts

-A. This depends on whether the post is a formal employment (contract of service) or a fee based arrangement (contract for services/service level agreement).
+This depends on whether the post is a formal employment (contract of service) or a fee based arrangement (contract for services/service level agreement).

-Where anyone (including a GP) is formally employed by a CCG they are an Officer in the NHS Pension Scheme.
-An Officer must be set up on the CCGs payroll with pension contributions deducted at source and paid directly to NHS Pensions via the direct debit (RFT1) method.
+Where anyone (including a GP) is formally employed by a CCG (e.g. contract of service) they are an officer in the NHS Pensions Scheme.
+An officer post must be set up with NHS Pension Scheme contributions deducted at source and paid directly to NHS Pensions via the direct debit method.
 The special note within Box 1 provides guidance on the treatment of pooled salaried posts.

-Where a GP works for a CCG as an individual and under a fee based (contract for services) arrangements the income is pensionable but the CCG must not create an Officer post.
-Where the CCG pays fees directly to an individual GP the CCG and GP must jointly complete a SOLO form and forward it and all contributions to the PCSE or the LHB.
+Where a GP works for a CCG as an individual under a fee based (contract for services) arrangement the income is pensionable but the CCG must not create an officer post.
+Where the CCG pays fees directly to an individual GP the CCG and GP must jointly complete a SOLO form and forward it and all contributions to PCSE or the LHB.
+Where the CCG deducts PAYE and NIC at source in accordance with HMRC's 'office holder' rules the SOLO form must still be used.
+An officer post must not be created.

 Where a GP (or group of GPs) work for a CCG as individuals under a fee based (contract for services) arrangement however they elect for the fees to be paid directly to their practice the CCG must include the 14.38% employer contributions within the fee.
-A SOLO form is not required however the CCG must make it clear that the employer contributions are within the 'cash envelope'.
-This income will be pensioned on the GP Provider Certificate.
+A SOLO form is not required.
+However, the CCG must make it clear that the employer contributions are within the 'cash envelope'.
+This income will be pensioned on the GP provider Certificate.
 No SOLO entries should be made on the Certificate with reference to this income.